-First and foremost, my goal is to make people feel better.
+My goal is to help people feel better.
 What will achieve this is very individual; for one person it may be as direct as relieving their physical pain, for another, making a good night's sleep possible, or improving their digestion and increasing their energy level.
 The beauty of Chinese Medicine is that it allows the practitioner to approach and improve all of these areas.

-In addition to private practice, I am a faculty member at the American College of Traditional Chinese Medicine in San Francisco.
+In addition to private practice, I am a faculty member at the American College of Traditional Chinese Medicine in San Francisco (ACTCM at CIIS).
 I teach needling techniques, and supervise interns treating patients in an individual setting and in a group setting at the ACTCM auricular drop-in clinic.
 Auricular acupuncture is an element of treatment that I use frequently in regular office visits, and also independent of other modalities.

 I am fortunate to be well trained in yoga, and I have had a regular practice of hatha yoga since studying at an ashram in Nepal in 1992.
 I bring this knowledge into my acupuncture practice, and often recommend specific yoga postures to my patients.